trondreitan/RAMU-MSOM/simoccu2/README.txt

 In a subfolder, "simdata", we have put the simulation files we used.
 In another, we will put the sub-study concerning observational errors.
 In another called "obs_error", we put the substudy concerning observational errors.

+Most of the structure and scripts here are the same as for the empirical study, but we give complete files so that the scripts are self-contained in this folder.

 R Scripts:

 Script for making the simulations: